Partial regularity for local minimizers of variational integrals with lower order terms: The regularity result

-$\omega\colon[0,\infty)\to[0,1]$ can then be given as the concave envelope of the function The function $\omega$ is a modulus of continuity for $F^0_{zz}$ in the compact set $\overline{B(0,m+1)} \subseteq\R^{N\times n}$ and it satisfies all the desired properties. \\ In order to obtain \eqref{eq:F0-Plemma}, it is enough to use Taylor's approximation theorem with the integral form of the remainder for the case in which $|z-z_0|\leq m+1$.
-On the other hand, if $|z-z_0|>m+1>1$, the proof follows by the truncation strategy of Acerbi \& Fusco in \cite{AF87}. \end{proof}
+In order to obtain \eqref{eq:F0-Plemma}, it is enough to use Taylor's approximation theorem with the integral form of the remainder for the case in which $|z-z_0|\leq m+1$.
+On the other hand, if $|z-z_0|>m+1>1$, the proof follows by the truncation technique of Acerbi \& Fusco in \cite{AF87}. \end{proof}

+The following result is the key linearization strategy that will enable us to obtain partial regularity of $u$.
+We note that, unlike in the previous results, we assume here that $q\in[2,\infty]$.
+We need this assumption in order to use the $\LL^p$-estimates stated in Theorem \ref{Lpestimates}.
+We remark that, just as in \cite{KT}, the case $q\in[1,2)$ should be obtained by establishing first that $u$ satisfies a global minimality property in small subsets of $\Omega$. \begin{theorem}[Application of the linearization strategy] Assume that $F$ satisfies the conditions \ref{H0}-\ref{H4:HoldCont} for some $p\geq 2$.
+Let $u\in\WW^{1,p}(\Omega,\R^N)\cap \WW^{1,q}_{\mathrm{loc}}(\Omega,\R^N)$ be a $\WW^{1,q}$-local minimizer of $\mathcal{F}$, where $q\in[2,\infty]$.